 and at privacy.google.com.
 Note that Google does not use any user personal information (or any information associated with an G Suite for Education Account) to target ads for G Suite for Education users in primary and secondary (K–12) schools, and any statements about ads on those pages are overridden by this restriction from our Privacy Notice.

-- Answers to many top questions about privacy and security appear on our Google for Education Trust page.
+- Answers to many top questions about privacy and security appear on our Google for Education Privacy and Security Center.